 For non-root domains, stop the domain and then add or remove the PCie bus.

-primary# ldm stop domain-name Add or remove the PCIe bus by using the ldm add-io or ldm remove-io command primary# ldm start domain-name
+primary# ldm stop domain-name Add or remove the PCIe bus by using the ldm add-io or ldm remove-io command primary# ldm start-domain domain-name